Adam Cole: Other media

 Jenkins made his video game debut as a playable character in WWE 2K19, and appeared in its sequel WWE 2K20.
 He also appears as a playable character in AEW Fight Forever.

 He also streams on Twitch as "TheCHUGS".
 He also makes appearances in the AEW Games YouTube channel.

 Jenkins, alongside Britt Baker, appeared on the May 8, 2022 episode "Working to Death" of the American reality series Bar Rescue.

 Personal life

 Jenkins was in a relationship with fellow professional wrestler Britt Baker.
 The two started dating in 2017 while they were living in Pennsylvania, having previously met using the Bumble app.
 In October 2024, Jenkins confirmed in an interview with Sports Illustrated that he and Baker were no longer together, but remain friends.

 Jenkins cites Shawn Michaels as his inspiration and Stone Cold Steve Austin as the wrestler who got him into professional wrestling.

 Championships and accomplishments

-Cole is a one-time and the longest reigning NXT Champion.

 Cole is the inaugural NXT North American Champion.

 Cole is a record setting three-time ROH World Champion.

-Cole is a one-time AEW TNT Champion.